henrywu2019/BentoML/docs/source/quickstart.rst

     The :code:`{saved_path}` in the following commands are referring to the returned value of :code:`iris_classifier_service.save()`.
     It is the file path where the BentoService saved bundle is stored.
-    BentoML locally keeps track of all the BentoService SavedBundle you've created, you can also find the saved_path of your BentoService from the output of :code:`bentoml list -o wide`, :code:`bentoml get IrisClassifier -o wide` and :code:`bentoml get IrisClassifier:latest` command.
+    Kappa locally keeps track of all the BentoService SavedBundle you've created, you can also find the saved_path of your BentoService from the output of :code:`bentoml list -o wide`, :code:`bentoml get IrisClassifier -o wide` and :code:`bentoml get IrisClassifier:latest` command.